Cortinarius semisanguineus: Description

+Similar species

+Cortinarius ominosus, C. purpureus, and C. tinctorum are similar.

-A similar species, Cortinarius phoeniceus has a redder cap, and more distinct red cortinal remnants around the stem.
+C. phoeniceus, has a redder cap, and more distinct red cortinal remnants around the stem.

 Distribution and habitat

 Cortinarius semisanguineus appears in conifer, or mixed conifer, and birch woods in autumn (fall).
-It is occasional in Britain, Europe, Scandinavia, and parts of North America.
+It is occasional in Britain, Europe, Scandinavia, and common in parts of North America.
 It has a mycorrhizal relationship with birch trees (Betula), and other coniferous softwood trees.
-It is often abundant under young spruce in plantations on acid soil, appearing from August to November.
+It is often abundant under young spruce in plantations on acid soil, appearing from September to November.

 Edibility

-Cortinarius semisanguineus cannot be recommended for the table as it is suspected of being toxic; it may contain similar poisonous compounds to other species found in the Dermocybe subgenus of Cortinarius, such as C. orellanus and its close relatives.
+The species cannot be recommended for the table as it is suspected of being toxic; it may contain similar poisonous compounds to other species found in the Dermocybe subgenus of Cortinarius, such as C. orellanus and its close relatives.

 Other uses

 Cortinarius semisanguineus can be used as a dye for textile yarns.